SomanathanSubramaniyan/Machine-Learning-Statistics/README.md

 # Machine Learning and Statistics
 This is repository for 'Machine learning and Statics' project module.

-The softwares installed to do the project are listed below.
+The softwares and tools used to complete the project are listed below and these tools might be required to run/render the Jupyter notebook created for this project.

   - Anaconda 2019.07 for Windows Installer
   - python 3.7 version
   - Jupyter notebook package (part of Anaconda Distrubution)

-### High-level project plan
+#### High-level project plan

 | Sections/Phases                 |   Planned Completion Date        |  Actual Completion Date   |
 |---------------------------------|:--------------------------------:| -------------------------:|
 | Part 1 - Describe               |   24-October-2019                |                           |